p0186797/3u-decisions/README.md

     no

 ---
 Create a python file called **decisions3.py** and upload it to this repo.
 At the beginning of the python file, write a description of the program(s) in a comment.
 Write a program that reads a year from the user and outputs the Chinese zodiac animal assigned to that year.
+(See lesson handout for the table of animals.)
 The Chinese zodiac repeats every 12 years.

 &nbsp;&nbsp; **Sample Input**